jwaggs/gojajo/docs/README.md

 # Piggy

-This is a hobby project started by two brothers interested in supercharging their personal finance budgeting and tracking workflow.
+This is a hobby project started by two brothers interested in supercharging their personal finance workflow.

 The name of the project is a play on the words "Piggy Bank Police".